klothoplatform/k2-sample-apps/chat/tutorial.md

 # Tutorial: Building and Deploying Your First App with Klotho 2

 ## 1. Introduction
-Discover how to create, run, and deploy a sample app using Klotho 2, an innovative cloud infrastructure-as-code tool that simplifies cloud operations.
+Discover how to create, run, and deploy a sample app using Klotho 2.
 Klotho 2 enables you to work with high-level cloud constructs, streamlining deployment with a single command.
+More details are available in our [announcement post](https://klo.dev/blog/klotho-2-release).

 In this tutorial, we'll build an ephemeral chat application using: